-Common hydration rates for bread dough are 65% for white bread and 70% hydration for wholemeal recipes.
-Long fermented bread uses a higher ratio of water, artisan bakers can use 100% hydration and higher.
-Whereas, bread with a close-knit crumb can be as low as 55% water.
+Standard hydration rates for bread dough are 65% for white bread and 70% hydration for wholemeal recipes.
+Long fermented bread uses a higher water ratio.
+Artisan bakers can use 100% hydration and even higher.
+In contrast, bread with a close-knit crumb can be as low as 55% water.

-Dough with a hydration level that is too low also prevents the gluten to be able to unwind and stretch.
-This creates a weaker dough structure that has poor gas retention qualities which will lower the oven spring.
+Dough with a hydration level that is too low also prevents the gluten from being able to unwind and stretch.
+This creates a weaker dough structure with poor gas retention qualities, lowering the oven spring.
 A dense, dry crumb is also unpleasant to eat and stales quickly.

-As discovered in a forthcoming article, an important feature of soft bread is a close-knit crumb.
-To achieve this we reduce the amount of water in the recipe.
+As discovered in a forthcoming article, an essential feature of soft bread is a close-knit crumb.
+To achieve this, we reduce the amount of water in the recipe.
 Soft bread tends to have dough hydration of less than 60%.

-All flour types require different water ratios to correctly hydrate the flour.
-So when following someone else recipe there will still be variables in the type of flour used as well as other factors including; humidity, temperature, mixing efficiency and water quality.
+All flour types require different water ratios to hydrate the flour correctly.
+So when following someone else recipe, there will still be variables in the type of flour used as well as other factors including; humidity, temperature, mixing efficiency and water quality.

 Lower protein flour absorbs less water.
 So when using higher protein bread flour, the water should be increased.

 For every 1% increase of protein in the flour, the hydration percentage of the recipe should rise by 2.5%.
-The quality of the protein also makes a difference in the amount of water that’s absorbed by the flour.
-This can be determined by testing the flour with a farinograph.
+The quality of the protein also makes a difference in the amount of water absorbed by the flour.
+This is represented by testing the flour with a farinograph.